microsoft/PowerPlatformConnectors/certified-connectors/Projectum PresentIt/readme.md

 Action: Generate PowerPoint document
 Description: Generates a PowerPoint document based on JSON data.

+Action:Merge powerpoint documents
+Description: Merges multiple powerpoint files into one.

+Action:Merge word documents
+Description: Merges multiple word files into one.

 https://docs.microsoft.com/en-us/connectors/projectum/

 ## How to get credentials
-To sign-up for a trial, go here: https://forms.office.com/Pages/ResponsePage.aspx?id=Kns17vkbpkK6q5dy2FsowQ7i3LhuXXpOhvMyBVDJFPNUNEE5OUo2RzUxVDM5OVIxME5CRzRTQUcwQy4u
-You will recieve an API key and a 'Get started' guide
+To sign-up for a trial, go here: https://www.presentit.info/free-trial You will recieve an API key and a 'Get started' guide